Picovoice/picovoice/demo/nodejs/README.md

 ### Microphone demo

-Use `yarn mic` (or `npm run mic`) to run the mic demo from the demos/nodejs directory.
+From the `demo/nodejs` folder, use `yarn mic` (or `npm run mic`) to run the mic demo.
 For `npm run`, note the extra `--` needed before specifying commands.
 This is to disambiguate whether the options are intended for npm or for the demo script.
 As before, pick a context that matches the platform you are using (these examples use 'mac'):

 ```bash
 yarn mic --keyword AMERICANO --context_file_path ../../resources/contexts/mac/coffee_maker_mac.rhn